Skip Ribbon Commands

 Lymphoma - What it is

 Lymphoma is a type of cancer that affects the body’s lymphatic system.
-The lymphatic system is part of the body’s immune system made up of a network of tissues, vessels and organs that work together to fight germs and rid the body of toxins, waste and unwanted materials.
+It is a cancer of a type of white blood cells called Lymphocytes which are part of this system.
+The lymphatic system is part of the body’s immune system made up of a network of cells and tissues including the white cells called Lymphocytes, lymphatic vessels and organs that work together to fight germs and rid the body of toxins, waste and unwanted materials.
 The lymphatic system transports lymph, a fluid containing infection-fighting white blood cells, throughout the body.

 Patients with lymphoma often notice a swelling of their lymph nodes caused by the formation of painless lumps or tumours.
-Large clusters of lymph nodes can be found in the neck, armpits and groin.
+Clusters of lymph nodes are located in the neck, armpits and groin and in Lymphoma patients might have lumps in these regions.
 Lymphoma can also occur in other organs as small amounts of lymph and lymph tissue pass through virtually all organs in the body.

 • Hodgkin’s lymphoma (also known as Hodgkin’s disease): Patients diagnosed with Hodgkin’s lymphoma often have large abnormal cells called Reed-Sternberg cells in their lymph nodes.
 This disease is highly curable and accounts for about 10 per cent of all lymphoma cases.
 Hodgkin’s lymphoma is most prevalent in: